 This claim is mostly based on research on beetroot juice.

-Only one study exists on SuperBeets powder itself, which was funded by HumanN, the manufacturer of the powder (4).
+Only one study exists on SuperBeets powder itself, which HumanN, the manufacturer of the powder, funded (

 Since SuperBeets shares nitrates and many nutrients with beetroot juice, it may help lower blood pressure just as the juice does.

 However, since research on the supplement is lacking, it’s difficult to assess SuperBeets’ benefits.